lbaile21/LLMstudio/CONTRIBUTING.md

   describing which function dominated before your change.
 - **Reporting a single run.** One number is an anecdote, not a measurement.
   Always include at least the median and, ideally, a spread (min/max or stddev).
+- **Forgetting to pin dependencies when benchmarking.** Provider SDK versions can materially affect latency; record the exact versions used (`pip freeze` excerpt is fine) alongside your numbers.

 When in doubt, err on the side of including more context: a reviewer should be able to reproduce your numbers without having to ask follow-up questions.